-Day 5: Dessau, Potsdam, Berlin.
+Day 5: Dessau, Luckenwalde, Berlin.
 See the New Bauhaus Museum in Dessau, another opening in 2019 to coincide with the centenary year.
-The Einstein Tower in Potsdam by Erich Mendelsohn is the outstanding example of Expressionist architecture, a style with which various Bauhaus masters flirted.
-En route to Berlin, see Bruno Taut's Waldsiedlung Onkel Toms Hütte estate in Zehlendorf and some early works of Mies van der Rohe.
+En route to Berlin, visit Luckenwalde, where architects such as Erich Mendelsohn and Richard Neutra created much of the town's centre between 1919-33.
+In the Berlin suburb Zehlendorf, see Bruno Taut's Onkel Toms Hütte estate and some early works of Mies van der Bauhaus continued

+Rohe.
 Overnight Berlin.